fegger/PPB-MOD-AUT-S/README.md

 F. Egger, T. Hulsen, D. J. Batstone,
-Continuous H2S removal from biogas using purple phototrophic bacteria, in preparation to be submitted to Water Research
+Continuous H2S removal from biogas using purple phototrophic bacteria, in preparation to be submitted to the Chemical Engineering Journal